A few questions with one word answers.

 You login to this website and fill out a short questionnaire.
 There is a checklist and anytime you need help we will phone or email you and help you.

-There are actions that increase your chances of being considered for a team such as completing your qualifications and registration.
+There are actions that increase your chances of being considered for a team such as completing your qualifications and registration with a robust profile.
 People are considered for teams in chronological order according to what they have completed on their checklist.
 What you do on your profile to stand out from everyone else is up to you.

 Can employees from a business form a team?